thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 **Model familiarity bias**: For familiar objects (those with high observation counts), we could be more aggressive in eliminating hypotheses that move out of the reference frame.
 This is generally beneficial as it allows faster convergence for well-known objects.

-**Adaptive thresholds**: For objects still being learned (low observation counts), we might use larger tolerance thresholds before eliminating hypotheses, allowing for exploration of potentially larger or differently shaped variants of the object.
+**Adaptive thresholds**: For objects still being learned (low observation counts), we might use larger `max_match_distance` before eliminating hypotheses, allowing for exploration of potentially larger or differently shaped variants of the object.

 #### Compositionality